-For people with hormonal acne, the skin's sebaceous glands (aka oil glands) tend to be more sensitive to certain hormonal—particualrly what are referred to as “androgens” like testosterone as well as cortisol.
+For people with hormonal acne, the skin's sebaceous glands (aka oil glands) tend to be more sensitive to certain hormonal—particularly what is referred to as “androgens” like testosterone as well as cortisol.
 Therefore, an imbalance in these hormones—caused by different factors such as stress, sleep, diet, environmental toxins, and certain medications—can lead to more (and more severe) breakouts.

-Accutane (Isotretinoin - a derivative of vitamin a) is considered the single most effective oral medication for the treatment and prevention of acne and works by normalizing the activity of the sebaceous glands.
-Therefore Accutane is typically very effective in the treatment of hormonal acne—even the most severe cases of cystic acne and adult acne.
+Accutane (Isotretinoin - a derivative of vitamin a) is considered the single most effective oral medication for the treatment and prevention of acne and works by normalizing the sebaceous glands' activity.
+Therefore Accutane is typically very effective in treating hormonal acne—even the most severe cases of cystic acne and adult acne.

 What to consider before taking Accutane for hormonal acne